-So, What do toads eat?
 What a toad eats depends on the species.
-Generally speaking, Toads eat crickets, mealworms, waxworms, and super worms.
+Generally speaking, toads eat crickets, mealworms, wax worms, and super worms.
 This is a basic diet that will do for most toads, regardless of their species.

 Toads are very closely related to frogs and this is not only shown in how they look, but also in their dietary needs.

 - Small Fish

-- Other toads and frogs
+- Other toads and frogs!